Infant Safe Haven Laws - Delaware

 Citation: Ann.
 Code Tit.
 16, § 908(b)

-A hospital, hospital employee, or hospital volunteer who accepts temporary emergency protective custody of a baby is absolutely immune from civil and administrative liability for any act of commission or omission in connection with the acceptance of that temporary emergency protective custody or the provision of care for the baby when left at the hospital while said baby is in the hospital's temporary emergency protective custody, except for negligence or intentional acts.
+Except for negligence or intentional acts, a safe haven employee or volunteer who accepts temporary emergency protective custody of a baby is absolutely immune from civil and administrative liability for any act of commission or omission in connection with the acceptance of that temporary emergency protective custody or the provision of care for the baby while the baby is in the safe haven's temporary emergency protective custody.

 Protection for Relinquishing Parent